stefankoegel/moodle-mod_groupdistribution/README.md

+# :warning: Status :warning:

+This repository is **no longer actively maintained**.
+You can find its successor here: https://github.com/learnweb/moodle-mod_ratingallocate

 moodle-mod_groupdistribution
 ============================
 A Moodle module which simplifies the distribution of students into groups that are constrained by a maximum number of members.